alex-cloudsec/aws-cloudtrail-event-analyzer/README.md

 # AWS CloudTrail Event Analyzer

 ## Overview
 This Python script is designed to analyze AWS CloudTrail logs.
-It allows users to search for CloudTrail events based on a specific user's email or Access Key ID.
+It allows users to search for CloudTrail events based on a specific IAM username or Access Key ID.
 The script provides detailed information about the activities performed from different IP addresses, including the count of events, types of events executed, and the timestamp of the last event for each IP address.

 ## Features
-- **User-Specific Search**: Filter CloudTrail events by a user's email or Access Key ID.
+- **User-Specific Search**: Filter CloudTrail events by IAM username or Access Key ID.
 - **Event Analysis**: Get a detailed breakdown of the activities per IP address, including the count of events and the types of events executed.
 - **Date Tracking**: Track the timestamp of the last event executed from each IP address.